-- Have you been treated with Interferon, Ribaviron or both?
+- Have you been treated with Interferon, Ribavirin or both?

-- Newer medications such as telaprevir and bocoprevir offer tremendous promise, and we have witnessed underwriting offer improvements when successfully treated with these medications.
+- Newer medications such as telaprevir and boceprevir offer tremendous promise, and we have witnessed underwriting offer improvements when successfully treated with these medications.

 - Have you had testing such as a liver biopsy or a sonogram completed?
 Underwriters look for signs of inflammation, and/or fibrosis of the liver.